Mazda Miata - Mudflaps

 The most annoying thing about my ND Miata is the dirt and mud that the front tires kick up on the front quarter panel.
 What this car needs is some mudflaps!
 There are some good custom options for ND Miatas from companies like JB Armor for $115, or Megachip Solutions for $89, but you can save a few bucks and make your own from a generic mudflap, so I figured I’d try that out.

 I bought the MF12-BAS-BLK Rally Armor mudflaps, which are 4 for $25.
 Cheap.
-Inspired by this miata.net post, I set about creating a carboard template to dry fit the mudflaps behind the front tires, then cut the Rally Armor mudflaps to fit that template.
+Inspired by this miata.net post, I set about creating a cardboard template to dry fit the mudflaps behind the front tires, then cut the Rally Armor mudflaps to fit that template.

 First, I took the cardboard box that the mudflaps shipped in and cut it up to match the dimensions from the miata.net post (login required).
 Highly recommend following this template, as it was 100% correct.